Title: "La Sagrada Familia" (Barcelona)

 National Team of Switzerland

-Carved chocolate artwork as a support for the chocolate showpiece of the Swiss National Team at the Culinary Olympics competition in Berlin, who won 'Gold" with it.
+A hand-carved chocolate artwork as a support for the showpiece of the Swiss National Team, as shown at the Culinary Olympics competition in Berlin.
+The stunning result was a 'Gold medal" for it.
 What a sweet surprise!